shelleyhoover/SDOHUpdate/data/readme.md

 ## Economic Variables
 **To-Do**
 1. Checking Stores, cash apps - SH Check in business dataset
-2. No. of Jobs per Census Tract
+2. No. of Jobs per Census Tract - ??
+IM checking
-3. Individuals who moved address (address level) - IM to follow up on
-4. Property Values (IM has for Florida - could we get at National Level?)
+3. Property Values (IM has for Florida - could we get at National Level? - look at Census maybe not)
-5. Individuals holding 2+ jobs - ACS
+4. Individuals holding 2+ jobs - ACS -SH

 **Done - to be uploaded**
 1. Essential Workers